SaharZargarzadeh/SaharZargarzadeh.github.io/_pages/awards.md

     <div class="links">
         <a href="#">Sitemap</a> | <a href="#">GitHub</a> | <a href="#">RSS</a>
     </div>
-    © 2024 Mohammad Shahedur Rahman.
+    © 2024 Sahar Zargarzadeh.
 Powered by Jekyll & AcademicPages, a fork of Minimal Mistakes.
 </footer>

 </body>